FAForever/faf-linux/README.md

 ## Why should you use this

 - Years of my own suffering have culminated in this massive pile of hacks
-- I will literally fix your issues with you over discord because I have no life
 - I suck at faf so I literally spend more time maintaining these scripts than playing faf